yuanluya/ITAL/README.md

 # Iterative Teacher-Aware Learning

-## Note
-This is our experimental code.
-It can replicate our experiment results, but hasn’t been thoroughly cleaned.
-A version ready to be released and distributed will become available later.

 ## Usage

 To collect data and plots for a cooperative or adversarial teacher for a particular experiment, run with the command line